Quick Reference: The Ultimate Guide to Suspender Belts

 What is a Suspender Belt / Garter Belt?

-A suspender belt (known in the US as a garter belt) is a vintage-inspired lingerie item worn around the waist or hips, with straps that clip onto stockings to keep them in place.
+A suspender belt (known in the US as a garter belt) is a foundation garment that is technically distinct from a corselette or girdle and designed to support hosiery.
+It is worn around the waist or hips, with straps that clip onto stockings to keep them in place.
 Typically made from satin, lace, or mesh, suspender belts add both practical support and a dash of old-school glamour to your lingerie drawer.

 Why Wear a Suspender Belt?